ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 --------------------------

 Those *not* working on HPC systems may skip to the `next step <BuildC>`.
 On HPC systems (including NOAA's Cloud platforms), allocate a compute node on which to run the SRW.
-On some systems, it may be necessary to run the command ``module load singularity`` first.
+On NOAA's Cloud platforms, the following commands should work:

 .. code-block:: console

    salloc -N 1
-   module load <compiler> openmpi mpirun -n 1 hostname ssh <hostname>
+   module load gnu openmpi
+   mpirun -n 1 hostname

-The compiler options are ``gnu`` or ``intel``.
+   ssh <hostname>

 The third command will output a hostname.
 This hostname should replace ``<hostname>`` in the last command.
 After "ssh-ing" to the compute node in the last command, build and run the SRW from that node.

+The appropriate commands on other Level 1 platforms will vary, and users should consult the documentation for those platforms.

 .. _BuildC: